Khatia Dekanoidze: 2019 demonstrations and law enforcement

-Khatia Dekanoidze was a strong proponent of the 2019 political protests that followed the so-called "Gavrilov Night" - the series of events on June 20, 2019, that started with the sitting of Russian Duma MP Sergey Gavrilov at the Georgian parliamentary speaker's chair and culminated with the violent police dispersal of ensuing anti-Russian protests, - protests that called for the resignation of the government.
+Dekanoidze was a strong proponent of the 2019 political protests that followed the so-called "Gavrilov Night" – the series of events on 20 June 2019, that started with the sitting of Russian Duma MP Sergey Gavrilov at the Georgian parliamentary speaker's chair and culminated with the violent police dispersal of ensuing anti-Russian protests, – protests that called for the resignation of the government.
 Nika Melia, a leading UNM activist who led a push that same night by protesters to take over the parliament building, became the target of an investigation aiming at his arrest and when Parliament lifted his deputy immunity, she claimed that the institution had "lost its legitimacy" and was "formalizing dictatorship".
 Melia's arrest in connection with these events in February 2021 led Dekanoidze to accuse the Gharibashvili government of "deciding to turn into a Bolshevik regime".
 She remained pessimistic about former PM Giorgi Gakharia's creation of an opposition party as he served as Minister of Internal Affairs during the events of Gavrilov Night.

 A well-known activist for police reform both in Georgia and Ukraine, she has called for the abolition of "repressive systems" like the State Security Service and the State Prosecutor's Office, instead supporting the election of sheriffs at the local level.
 She has often been critical of police brutality, notably calling for the arrest of police officers involved in the physical assault against a disabled minor in 2021.
 She's also been critical of the government's alleged use of organized crime groups to put an end to clashes between ethnic Georgian and Azeri communities in Dmanisi.

 A massive leak of SSS documents in September 2021 revealed that one of her phone conversations with a foreign diplomat had been wiretapped.
-Another leak in September 2022 showed that Khatia Dekanoidze has been under close personal and work surveillance, surveillance that has taken place in undercover tailings and electronic formats.
+Another leak in September 2022 showed that Dekanoidze has been under close personal and work surveillance, surveillance that has taken place in undercover tailings and electronic formats.

 COVID-19 regulations

-Khatia Dekanoidze has both been opposed to strict regulations meant to slow the spread of COVID-19 and in favor of stronger vaccination campaigns.
+Dekanoidze has both been opposed to strict regulations meant to slow the spread of COVID-19 and in favor of stronger vaccination campaigns.
 After the Georgian government decided in January 2021 to extend for another two months strict public regulations, including a nationwide curfew, a ban on public transport, and the closure of winter resorts, she took part in a public protest calling for the removal of all restrictions.

 She has also criticized Prime Minister Gharibashvili for his perceived anti-vaccination sentiments after making statements on the inefficiency of some vaccines.